Origin of radio polarization in pulsar polar caps: Discussion

+The polarization orientation has a stochastic variation resulting from random fluctuations in the pair creation process and the consequent bunching effects.
+It is therefore changing slightly along the plasma bunch as the bunch propagates through the detection plane.
+This causes the time-averaged Stokes parameter $V$ to acquire a nonzero residual value and introduces a decrease of the polarization degree.

-\citet{Radhakrishnan1990} proposed that an antisymmetric swing of the Stokes~V across the pulse profile can be a signature of an intrinsic property of the emission mechanism.
-But Fig.~\ref{fig7}(c) also shows a symmetric profile, thus indicating that both types of Stokes~$V$ profiles could originate in the polar cap.
-The observed Stokes V could however be interpreted as a signature of how much the plasma structures vary in the emission source.
+\citet{Radhakrishnan1990} proposed that an antisymmetric swing of Stokes~V across the pulse profile can be a signature of an intrinsic property of the emission mechanism.
+Figure~\ref{fig7}c also shows a symmetric profile, indicating that both types of Stokes~$V$ profiles could originate in the polar cap.
+The observed Stokes $V$ could, however, be interpreted as a signature of how much the imprinted plasma structures vary in the emission source.

+Furthermore, some pulsars manifest only one preferential handedness of the circular polarization in the pulse \citep{Johnston2019}.
+Though our model produce regions with a preferential polarization handedness in the polar cap, the handedness physical origin remains an open question.